HSP therapy in Nelson, BC

 This approach is for you if:

 You're easily overwhelmed by noise, crowds, bright lights, or intense emotional environments.
 You absorb other people's emotions and carry them without meaning to.
 You need substantial time alone to process what you've taken in, and without that recovery time, you start to feel frayed or shut down.
 You've maybe wondered if there's something different about how your nervous system works—if you're highly sensitive, or neurodivergent in some way.
-You've been told you're "too sensitive" and you know that's not helpful, but you're also aware that something needs to shift in how you manage your nervous system.
+You've been told you're "too sensitive" and you know that's not helpful, but you're also aware that something needs to shift in how you work with your nervous system.
 You want approaches that respect how you're wired—that help you regulate without asking you to become someone you're not.

 Getting started